The higher dimensional propositional calculus: The -dimensional Propositional Calculus

-In the case $n=2$ there is a unique way of switching the truth values, whereas in general there are $\binom n 2$ possible ``negations'', and more generally there are $n!-1$ ways of perturbing a formula by permuting the truth values in it.
-The permutations, and in particular the exchanges, are primitive in our syntax for the formulas of $n$PC.
+In the case $n=2$ there is a unique way of switching the constants $\e_1$ and $\e_2$, corresponding to the classical negation, whereas in general there are $\binom n 2$ possible ``negations'', and more generally there are $n!-1$ ways of perturbing a formula by permuting the constants $\e_1,\ldots,\e_n$ in it.
+The permutations, and in particular the exchanges, are primitive in our syntax for the formulas of $n\mathrm{LK}$.